Inventory difference account and additional costs

 D: Inventory (Inventory Value)

-D: Inventory difference account (subtotal-Inventory Value)
+D: Inventory (subtotal-Inventory Value)

 D: VAT (total – subtotal)